-has an optimal solution $(\ppp{\lambda},\ppp{\mu}) \in \R^{m}$, then $(\ppp{\lambda}, \ppp{\mu}, \ppp{Z})$ is a feasible solution for~\eqref{eq:dualNJ} and the value $-b_{ineq}^T \ppp{\lambda} + b_{eq}^T\ppp{\mu}$ is giving a dual bound.
-If~\eqref{eq:LP} is unbounded, then also~\eqref{eq:dualNJ} is unbounded and hence the primal~\eqref{psdp} is not feasible.
-If~\eqref{eq:LP} is infeasible, it means that the starting $\ppp{Z} \in \sdp$ does not allow to find a feasible dual solution and then get a dual bound.
-From a practical point of view, once problem~\eqref{psdp} is approximately solved by~\texttt{ADAL}, we can try to get a feasible solution of problem~\eqref{eq:dualNJ}, by addressing problem~\eqref{eq:LP}.
-This is what we have implemented, using GUROBI 9.1.1~\cite{gurobi} as solver for problem~\eqref{eq:LP}.
+has an optimal solution $(\ppp{\lambda},\ppp{\mu}) \in \R^{m}$, then $(\ppp{\lambda}, \ppp{\mu}, \ppp{Z})$ is a feasible solution for~\eqref{eq:dualNJ} and the value $-b_{ineq}^T \ppp{\lambda} + b_{eq}^T\ppp{\mu}$ yields a dual bound.
+If~\eqref{eq:LP} is unbounded, then is~\eqref{eq:dualNJ} also unbounded, implying that the primal~\eqref{psdp} is not feasible.
+If~\eqref{eq:LP} is infeasible, then the initial $\ppp{Z} \in \sdp$ permits neither a feasible dual solution nor a dual bound.
+From a practical viewpoint, once problem~\eqref{psdp} is approximately solved by~\texttt{ADAL-ineq}, one can try to obtain a feasible solution to problem~\eqref{eq:dualNJ} by addressing problem~\eqref{eq:LP}.